-Regimental Memorial Crich
+Regimental Memorial Crich Stand

-A short History of Crich
+A summary of the History of Crich Stand War Memorial

 It was Colonel of the Regiment General Sir H.L Smith-Dorrien G.C.B., who suggested a memorial that could be seen from both Nottinghamshire and Derbyshire.
 The recommendation was approved on 22nd February 1922 and a meeting held to locate a site for it.
 The committee visited Crich Hill, and to help raise funds, several Flag Days were organised and the first one took place on 5th August 1922.